The Basics of Privacy Impact Assessments: A Complete Guide

 Third-party vendors represent one of the highest sources of privacy risk.
 Cloud providers, SaaS platforms, IT service providers, marketing tools, and data processors often have direct or indirect access to personal information.

-Vendor PIAs are closely connected to vendor due diligence and third-party risk management.
+Vendor PIAs are closely connected to vendor due diligence services and third-party risk management.
 Organizations often combine vendor privacy impact assessments with broader vendor risk reviews to create a complete risk picture.

 Privacy Impact Assessment Training and Coaching